bmslpsu/Benifly/README.md

 *Benifly* is simply a collection of Python classes and functions that can be called to perform various computer vision alogorithms, thus there are no special installion requirements.
 The repository should simply be cloned into a directory of your choosing, and the Python path should be set to include all modules in the main *Benifly* directory.
 It is highly reccomended that users install an integrated development environment (IDE) to manage modules and packages ([Pycharm](https://www.jetbrains.com/pycharm/) & [Visual Studios](https://visualstudio.microsoft.com/) work well).

 *Benifly* requires the following external Python packages:
-* **opencv-python**   (for various image processing processes)
+* **opencv-python**   (for various image processing tasks)
-* **h5py**      (to load .mat files)
+* **h5py**      (to load `.mat` files)
 * **numpy**     (to handle numeric data & calculations)

 ## Operation
 **It is recommended that users start by reading [Kinefly documentation](https://github.com/ssafarik/Kinefly) to understand the basic functionality of the software.**

-The first Python file that should be run is `BatchBenifly.py`.
-This is a simple script that constructs a *Benifly* object and calls it's methods.
+Users should start with the script `BatchBenifly.py`.
+This constructs a *Benifly* object and calls it's methods.
 The user can specify which video files to feed to *Benifly*, where to save the output, and what specific method they would like to use (detailed below).
 Once the user becomes familiar with how *Benifly* works, he or she can write their own version of this script to suit his or her data processing needs.

 The user can set the following variables:
  * `mainroot`: directory where *Benifly* is located